YuhaoZhang-tirsky/Beach-resort/README.md

 ### Feature
 * Allow user to filter rooms.
 * Website owner can easily modify data without any developing knowledge.
-* Format markdown document with Github-markdown-css & markdown-it
-* Async actions in Redux with Thunk

 ## Getting Started